Your rights if your landlord is selling

 You'll have a private residential tenancy if you moved in on or after 1 December 2017.

-See what a notice to leave looks like
+Check what a notice to leave looks like.
+(PDF, 230 kb)

-Your eviction notice may not be valid if it does not look like this, or if it includes misleading information.
+Your notice to leave may not be valid if it does not look like this, if it includes misleading information, or if it has the wrong notice period.

 12 weeks (84 days) if you’ve lived there for 6 months or more